ps-tuebingen-courses/pl1-lecture-notes/src/12-meta-interpretation/meta-interpretation.md

 Compositionality is the cornerstone of denotational semantics.
 A denotational semantics can be thought of as a compositional interpreter in which the meta-language is mathematics.
-Compositionality also has a rather practical side-effect: It means that we can implement the interpreter in the internal visitor style that  we learned about in the first lecture (recall that the internal visitor  style enforces compositionality).
+Compositionality also has a rather practical side-effect: It means that we can implement the interpreter in the internal visitor style that  we learned about [at the beginning](../03-arithmetic-expressions/arithmetic-expressions.md) (recall that the internal visitor  style enforces compositionality).
 Recommended exercise: Re-implement the interpreter as an internal visitor.

 ```scala mdoc